What is a VoIP service provider?

 A VOIP phone system does not use the PSTN.
 The VoIP system sends voice calls over the data network.
-This is why call costs between phones on the same VoIP system are free.
+The use of the data network is why call costs between phones on the same VoIP system are free.

 EASE OF MANAGEMENT

-It's easy to set up, it's simple to add and remove users and creating hunt groups is quick.
-You used to have to separately wire a phone system, program changes using a consultant and add hardware cards and ISDN lines to expand.
-All this is simplified with VOIP.
+It's easy to set up.
+It's simple to add and remove users.
+Creating hunt groups is quick.
+You wire a phone system separately, program changes using a consultant, and add hardware cards and ISDN lines to expand.
+Managing a phone system is simplified with VOIP.

-Your staff can be reached wherever they are on landline, desktop, tablet or mobile.
+Your staff are reachable wherever they are on landline, desktop, tablet or mobile.
 Connect your VOIP system with email, CRM and your support desk.
 You make your business more responsive by enabling your employees to remain responsive and available.

 VoIP providers can offer lower call costs than traditional phone system providers.
-The savings don't stop there though.
+The savings don't stop there, though.
 Buying a PBX used to be expensive; most providers charge a monthly rental.
-Management used to mean consultants but now you can manage your own system through a web portal.
+Management used to mean consultants, but now you can manage your system through a web portal.

-Overall VoIP is marginally cheaper than a landline if you have one-five handsets.
-For 5-200 handsets VOIP is much cheaper.
+Overall, VoIP is marginally cheaper than a landline if you have five or more handsets.
+For 5-200 handsets, VOIP is much more affordable.

 The four main components which determine how much VoIP costs are explained below.